MaxAstin/Like-Live/policy/privacy-policy.md

 **Children’s Privacy**

-These Services do not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13 years of age.
-In the case we discover that a child under 13 has provided us with personal information, we immediately delete this from our servers.
-If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to do the necessary actions.
+We do not knowingly collect personally identifiable information from children.
+We encourage all children to never submit any personally identifiable information through the Application and/or Services.
+We encourage parents and legal guardians to monitor their children's Internet usage and to help enforce this Policy by instructing their children never to provide personally identifiable information through the Application and/or Services without their permission.
+If you have reason to believe that a child has provided personally identifiable information to us through the Application and/or Services, please contact us.
+You must also be at least 16 years of age to consent to the processing of your personally identifiable information in your country (in some countries we may allow your parent or guardian to do so on your behalf).

 **Changes to This Privacy Policy**